ntouev/ArmOs/README.md

 $ sudo apt install qemu-system-arm
 ```
 and a cross-compiler for compiling binaries for arm architectures.

-I am using a custom made one with [crosstool-ng](https://github.com/crosstool-ng/crosstool-ng) and the [linaro](https://www.linaro.org/downloads/).
-You could choose either of them or another cross-compiler of your choice.
+The current version uses a custom made one with [crosstool-ng](https://github.com/crosstool-ng/crosstool-ng) and the [linaro](https://www.linaro.org/downloads/) cross-compiler.

-## Usage
+## Usage/Development

 * Download or clone the repository.